A Condensed History Pt. 2

 There’s a great article about this by Rascal Records

 I remember listening to The Who – Quadrophenia on a coach trip out into the Peak District with school (it must have been for Geography, we ended up at Mam Tor).
 Someone must have brought this on tape and the driver was amenable enough the play it for us.
-I distinctly remember owning The Who -” Live at Leeds” and The Who – “The Who By Numbers” but it was a lot later until I bought Quadrophenia and then on CD.
+I distinctly remember owning The Who -” Live at Leeds” and The Who – “The Who By Numbers” but it was a lot later until I bought Quadrophenia on vinyl and then on CD.

 I amassed a small vinyl collection from this period, I know it included Rainbow – “Rainbow Rising” which is still one of my all time favourite albums.
 What a cover!
 I also owned Pink Floyd – “Animals”.
 Queen – “Sheer Heart Attack” was another.
 Also Led Zeppelin – “Physical Graffiti”.
 There were others but as to what happened to that collection is for another day.